-Abstract: - The analysis of the services offered by the Internet Banking and the response of clients to these services constitute a powerful tool for the success in this market.
-In the case of elders, the population is heterogeneous and the understanding of differences in responses and behaviours is the basis for any good strategic development driven to the personalization of the service.
-The present study aims to analyse the gender gap in the use of Internet Baking and preferences for personal contact in the grey market as key variables in the explanation of the frequency of use of ten services regularly offered by the Internet banking.
-A sample of 415 individuals older than 55 years has been analysed.
-Results show the existence of a gender gap in the frequency of use, being women sporadic users compared to men.
-In addition, we found out how the level of autonomy in the preference for personal contact dilute gender differences for some services.
+The Internet banking has changed the type of relationship between clients and banks.
+Today it is possible to manage accounts and all of the services online having the opportunity to compare different providers quickly and easily.
+The future of the Internet bank is in the type of services offered and in the way they interact with clients satisfying their needs.
+In this work, through a sample of 415 individuals older than 55 years, we analyse the gender gap in the use of Internet Baking and preferences for personal contact as key variables in the explanation of the frequency of use of ten services regularly offered by the Internet banking.
+Results show the existence of a gender gap in the frequency of use, although the level of autonomy in the preference for personal contact dilutes gender differences for some services.

-Key-Words: - elderly, Internet banking, gender gap, personal contact.
+KEYWORDS: Elderly, Internet banking, gender gap, personal contact.

-INTRODUCTION
+1. INTRODUCTION

-Electronic banking is one of the most successful business-to-consumer applications in electronic commerce [1].
-Internet banking (IB) is a channel that allows consumers to perform a wide range of financial and non-financial services through a bank's website [2].
-IB has emerged as one of the most profitable e-commerce applications along the last decade [3, 4].
-Moreover, IB customers are the most interesting for banks [5], showing an increased satisfaction, more positive word-of-mouth communications and the lowest intention to change to other financial institutions [6].
+Internet banking is one of the most successful business-to-consumer applications in electronic commerce (Al-Jabri & Sohail, 2012).
+Internet banking (IB) is a channel that allows consumers to perform a wide range of financial and non-financial services through a bank's website (Hoehle etal., 2012).
+IB has emerged as one of the most profitable e-commerce applications along the last decade (Lee, 2009; Yuen et al., 2010).
+Moreover, IB customers are the most interesting for banks (Pikarainen et al., 2004), showing an increased satisfaction, more positive word-of-mouth communications and the lowest intention to change to other financial institutions (Mols, 1999).
 However, although the growth from 2008 to 2012 is noticeable (31% for Europe and 60% for Spain) no everyone uses IB: a 38% of the population aged from 16 to 74 years in Europe and only a 32% in Spain.
-But age is not the single socio demographic variable explaining differences in UE countries; it is also possible to capture these differences in the use of IB across genders.
-(Figure 1) [7].
+But age is not the single socio demographic variable explaining differences in UE countries; it is also possible to capture these differences in the use of IB across genders (Eurostat, 2013) (Figure 1).